 Since you only have 1 day left, focus on the city center and start with the symbol of the city: the Cathedral in Piazza Duomo.
 This gothic masterpiece deserves a thorough visit and you should absolutely climb up to the rooftop to take in a breathtaking view of the Alps and to see the golden Madonnina (a golden statue of the Virgin Mary protecting the city).

-To make the best of your time, choose a guided tour with rooftop entry.
+To make the best of your time, choose a fast-track Milan Cathedral and Terraces Guided Tour.

 You won’t probably have enough time for a visit, but you should spend a moment to watch the medieval Sforza Castle.

 Take a moment to also enjoy some nature and get out of Milan’s crazy traffic in the lovely Sempione Park!